QuantEcon/lecture-python.myst/lectures/two_auctions.md

 **Protocols:** In a  second-price sealed-bid (SPSB) auction,  the winner pays the second-highest bid.

-## Characterization of SPSB Auction.
+## Characterization of SPSB Auction

 In a  SPSB auction  bidders optimally choose to bid their  values.

 Formally, a dominant strategy profile in a SPSB auction with a single, indivisible item has each bidder  bidding its  value.

-A proof is provided at this Wikepedia page about Vicker auctions (https://en.wikipedia.org/wiki/Vickrey_auction)
+A proof is provided at [the Wikepedia
+        page](https://en.wikipedia.org/wiki/Vickrey_auction) about Vicker auctions

 +++